SquircleSpace/pfds/README.md

 much more difficult to accidentally leak side effects when you can't have them!

+Unfortunately, `DEFSTRUCT` is a bit annoying to work with.
+- Uninitialized slot values are undefined.
+- For immutable structs, every slot needs to be declared read-only individually.
+- Working with immutable structs is an exercise in frustration.
+When you want to clone a struct but with a change, you need to list out all the slots of the strict!
+- There's not a meta-object protocol for structures.
+If you want to introspect a class struct (e.g. to simplify the above) you need to parse the `DEFSTRUCT` form.
+Unfortunately, correctly parsing a `DEFSTRUCT` form is tricky!

+These aren't big problems on their own, but they become really annoying when you take a hard-line stance about using immutable structs.
+Luckily, a little bit of metaprogramming goes a long way.
+This project defines a rudimentary MOP for structures, and then leverages that MOP to create convenient abstractions for immutable structures.
+E.g. for structs using the `IMMUTABLE-STRUCTURE` metaclass, `:COPIER` functions accept keyword arguments for overriding slot values while creating the new object.

 ## Impure data structures

 Some algorithms are best implemented with impure data structures.
 The